sjsyrek/malc/javascript/README.md

 # JavaScript ES2015

 Load the `malc.html` page into your browser and test the functions in your JavaScript console.
 Or use [node](https://nodejs.org/en/).
+For the separate FizzBuzz implementation, load `fizzbuzz.html`.
+Loading both at once seems to cause browser stack death.

 ## How to write a recursive function using lambdas in JavaScript